rlenaha2/Green-Plan-It/README.md

 ## Model Features
 The model was trained on a subset of features.
+The input CSV can be found at green_plan_it_input.csv.
+There is a description of the variables that need to be provided as well as an example structure.

-The model is a linear regression with L2 reguarlization (Ridge).
+The model is a linear regression with which minimized Huber loss.
+This was done to minimize the impact of the points at high energy usage which were not predicted well.
+It is expected that these points were the result of omitted variables.
+The questionaire was not inclusive of all possible energy expendatures and some were missed (i.e. owning an electric car).

 ## Model Performance